 Definition: Indicate the size of the largest diameter of the treated zone.
-Measurement
+Measurement to be recorded in millimeters (mm).

 Intent/Clarification: Record dimension in millimeters (mm).
 If reported in centimeters you will need to convert.
 Example 5.3cm = 53mm.

 Timeframe - capture results closest and prior to OR Entry, within 1 year of OR date.